In the winter, doing a child’s hair may not sound like something we want to do at all.

 It’s simple to weave these colorful pieces into your child’s hair.
 All you need is some colorful thread.

-Don’t stop at just colorful thread; adding some colorful hair can make your child’s day too!
+Don’t stop at just colorful thread; adding some colorful hair extensions can make your child’s day too!

 This is a really unique take on the braided bun style, and it’s really cute.